On the superposition principle and non-linear response in spin glasses: and from simulations

 \section{\boldmath $\xi_\mathrm{TRM}(t,\tw;H)$ and $\xi_\mathrm{ZFC}(t,\tw;H)$ from simulations}

 This section is organized as follows.
 In Sec.~\ref{subsec:details_num} we present the details of the simulations carried out on the Janus~II supercomputer.
-Sec.~\ref{subsec:violation_superpostion} will explain the failure of the the basic experimental assumption, see Eq.~\eqref{eq:super_positionM}.
-In Sec.~\ref{subsec:relaxation_S}, we compare the numerical relaxation function, $S(t,\tw;H)$, of the ZFC and the TRM protocols; and in Sec.~\ref{subsec:Hd_connection_to_Ez_num}, we display the relationship of our results to the Hamming distance, $\mathrm{Hd}$.
-Finally, we conclude this section with the extraction of an effective correlation length for both the ZFC and th TRM protocols using the relationship relied upon through experiment, with a microscopic direct calculation of the correlation length.
+In Sec.~\ref{subsec:violation_superpostion} we shall assess the validity of the extended superposition principle, see Eq.~\eqref{eq:superposition_M}.
+Finally, we conclude this section with the extraction of an effective correlation length for both the ZFC and the TRM protocols using the relationship relied upon through experiment.
+We present a microscopic direct calculation of the correlation length.